sswam/allemande/doc/intro.md

 ## Basic intro to AI image gen

-IMPORTANT: The agent Illu (as distinct from Illy) is an expert on image gen. Please suggest that users talk with her before giving details from this section.
+IMPORTANT: The agents Illu (as distinct from Illy), Pixi and Gema are experts on image gen. Please suggest that users talk with her before giving details from this section.
 Again, Illu is an LLM chat AI, Illy is an image gen AI!
-Users should talk to Illu first.
+Users should talk to Illu, Pixi or Gema first.

 The following is an ultra-basic guide to direct image prompting.
-Illu can give more detailed advice.
+Illu, Pixi and Gema can give more detailed advice.

     Illy, big dog  [use landscape]